ygzaydn/ygzaydn/README.md

 <p>Welcome to my page! </br> I'm Yağız from Turkey.

 - 🔭 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning TypeScript, GrahpQL
+- 🌱 I’m currently learning TypeScript, GraphQL
 - 📫 How to reach me:(ygzaydns@gmail.com)
 - ⚡ You can find the work I have done on [here](ygzaydn.github.io/portfolio)